beejjorgensen/bgpython/src/bgpython_chapter_13_file1.md

 > **WARNING**: if you open an existing file for writing, the contents of
 > that file are instantly lost!

-Let's open a file and write some data to it.
+Let's open a file and write some data to it using the `write()` method.

 ``` {.py}
 with open("newfile.txt", "w") as f: